 4 – Roman Theater

-Currently part of the Lisbon Museum, is one of the most important monuments of Felicitas Iulia Olisipo.
+Currently part of the Lisbon Museum, this is one of the most important monuments of Felicitas Iulia Olisipo.

 Address: Rua de São Mamede 3A (Praça de Espanha)